-The real reason for the 26th amendment was to reduce young people’s opposition to the war.
+The real reason for the 26th amendment was to reduce young people’s opposition to the Vietnam war.
 In other words, the 26th amendment was an overreaction to a temporary political need—always a poor reason to change the Constitution.
-I remember figuring all this out at the time and therefore opposing the change, even though I would benefit personally from the lower voting age.
+I remember figuring all this out at the time and therefore opposing the change, even though I would have benefited personally from the lower voting age.

 Unfortunately, most people didn’t figure it out.
 States went even farther than the amendment required by dropping the age of majority to 18 for all purposes.

 These foolish decisions contradicted what almost every parent who has finished raising kids knows: Celebrating an 18th birthday is not a good measure of civic maturity.
 Those who benefit politically from youthful voting will deny this, but the evidence on the point is overwhelming.
-Indeed, subsequent experience has induced us to repeal step-by-step the decisions made then.
+Indeed, subsequent experience has induced us to repeal step-by-step the age-lowering decisions made in the 1970s.

 In America specifically, we have seen how improvident borrowing by young “adults” contributed to a college debt crisis.
 We have witnessed the slaughter by young people on the highways.
 That’s why all states (with federal prodding) have hiked the drinking age to 21.
 Some states also have raised the driving age and imposed additional restrictions on youthful drivers.
-Youthful abuse has states and localities to raise the minimum age for tobacco and other drugs.
+Youthful abuse recently induced Congress (probably unconstitutionally) to impose a 21-year old tobacco age and has persuaded states and localities to raise the minimum age for other drugs.

-In recognition that most post-adolescents remain dependent on others, the Obamacare law lets them remain on their parents’ health insurance policies until age 26.
+In recognition of the fact that most post-adolescents remain dependent on others, the Obamacare law lets them remain on their parents’ health insurance policies until age 26.